aephy14/Luma/src/blog/2025-09-16-matcha-soda-vs-coffee-nz.md

 description: "Why I Drink Matcha Soda Every Day Instead of Coffee or Energy Drinks"
 author: "Alex"
 pageDescription: "Discover why matcha soda is the ultimate healthy coffee alternative in NZ.
 Learn about caffeine, theanine, what matcha tastes like, and how organic matcha boosts focus and energy naturally."
-pageTags: "matcha soda, coffee alternative, matcha latte nz, matcha auckland, tea powder, organic matcha, matcha powder, matcha powder nz, what does matcha taste like, how much caffeine in a double shot coffee, how much caffeine matcha"
 ---

-## Why I Drink Matcha Soda Every Day Instead of Coffee or Energy Drinks
+## Why I Drink Matcha Soda Daily

-When I started working on **Luma Matcha Soda**, it wasn’t just another product idea.
+When I started making on ** Matcha Soda**, it wasn’t just a product idea.
 It was personal.
-I wanted something I could actually drink every day — a **healthy boost** that wasn’t loaded with sugar, fake ingredients, or the crash that comes from energy drinks.
+I wanted to remake my favourite drink from aliving abroad, a **healthy boost** that wasn’t loaded with sugar, fake ingredients, or the crash that comes from energy drinks.

 For years, I used to grab fizzy sodas (you know the ones…) for an afternoon pick-me-up.
-It tasted good, but I always felt sluggish afterwards.
-Later, I switched to coffee — sometimes even a **double shot coffee** just to power through.
-But the highs and lows were brutal.

-That’s when I discovered **matcha**.
-It changed everything.
+That’s when I discovered **matcha soda**.

 ---

-## Matcha Soda: A Coffee Alternative That Actually Works
+## Matcha Soda: A Caffeine Alternative

-Matcha soda might sound like a trendy buzzword, but it’s grounded in real science and centuries of Japanese tradition. **Matcha is a finely ground tea powder** made from shade-grown green tea leaves.
-Unlike regular green tea, you’re consuming the *whole leaf*, which means you get more antioxidants, more nutrients, and a smoother caffeine release.
+ **Matcha is a finely ground tea powder** made from shade-grown green tea leaves.
+Unlike regular green tea, you’re consuming the *whole leaf*, which means you get more antioxidants, more nutrients, and a slower smoother caffeine release.

 Here in **New Zealand**, matcha has been quietly gaining traction.
 People search for things like *matcha latte NZ*, *matcha powder NZ*, or *matcha Auckland* because they’re looking for something beyond the standard flat white.
-But for me, the real innovation was turning matcha into a refreshing soda — a lighter, more convenient way to enjoy it without needing a café setup.
+But for me, the real innovation was turning matcha into a refreshing soda.

 When people ask me **“what does matcha taste like?”**, I tell them it’s a balance of earthy, grassy notes with a subtle sweetness and creaminess.
-In soda form, it becomes even more approachable — crisp, refreshing, and slightly sweet without being overpowering.
+In soda form, its slightly sweet, a lil tangy and really tasty and easy to drink.

 ---